Qurasuki

 For book lovers, a bookshelf that spans an entire wall is often a dream for the home.
 Providing wall-to-wall shelving that stores a collection attractively and functionally demands architectural considerations beyond mere interior decoration: structural assessment of floors and walls to support the quantity and weight of the collection; placement that avoids direct sunlight and allows for stable temperature and humidity to minimize deterioration; and a lighting strategy that makes titles easy to read.
 Equally important is how to compose a reading corner framed by books — design devices such as a window-side bench or a small, cocoon-like niche enhance the quality of daily life.
 Explore these examples of residences that accommodate a quiet life lived with books.

-• Renovation of a 128-Year-Old Kominka|Homes Featuring Wall-Mounted Bookshelves
+• A House Connected by a Mezzanine|Homes Featuring Wall-Mounted Bookshelves

 Mountain View House

-• Ippen (A Single Composition)|Homes Featuring Wall-Mounted Bookshelves
+• House in Hamadera|Homes Featuring Wall-Mounted Bookshelves

 Coo Planning